openemr/host-openemr-on-aws-fargate/README.md

  * `activate_openemr_apis`          Setting this value to `"true"` will enable both the [REST](https://github.com/openemr/openemr/blob/master/API_README.md) and [FHIR](https://github.com/openemr/openemr/blob/master/FHIR_README.md) APIs.
 You'll need to authorize and generate a token to use most of the functionality of both APIs.
 Documentation on how authorization works can be found [here](https://github.com/openemr/openemr/blob/master/API_README.md#authorization).
 When the OpenEMR APIs are activated the `"/apis/"` and `"/oauth2"` paths will be accessible.
 To disable the REST and FHIR APIs for OpenEMR set this value to something other than "true".
 For more information about this functionality see the `REST and FHIR APIs` section of this documention.
 Defaults to "false".
  * `enable_bedrock_integration`          Setting this value to `"true"` will enable the integration to [Aurora ML for Bedrock for MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock).
 Some inspiration for what to use this integration for can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock).
 More information about this integration can be found in the [Aurora ML for AWS Bedrock](#aurora-ml-for-aws-bedrock) section of this documentation.
 Defaults to "false".
  * `enable_data_api`          Setting this value to `"true"` will enable the [RDS Data API](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/Welcome.html) for our databases cluster.
 More information on the RDS Data API integration with our architecture can be found in the [RDS Data API](#rds-data_api) section of this documentation.
 Defaults to "false".
+ * `open_smtp_port`          Setting this value to `"true"` will open up port 587 for outbound traffic from the ECS service.
+Defaults to "false".
+ * `enable_global_accelerator`  Setting this value to `"true"` will create an [AWS global accelerator](https://aws.amazon.com/global-accelerator/) endpoint that you can use to more optimally route traffic over Amazon's edge network and deliver increased performance (especially to users who made be located far away from the region in which this architecture is created).
+More information on the AWS Global Accelerator integration with our architecture can be found in the [Using AWS Global Accelerator](#using-aws-global-accelerator) section of this documentation.
+Defaults to "false".

 MySQL specific parameters: